mahksmith/geocaching-analysis/README.md

 # geocaching-analysis
-Exploring Algorithms and Applications related to Geocaching
+Exploring Algorithms and Applications related to Geocaching.
+See the completed issues for the nitty-gritty details.

 Currently achieved:
 * Website Interaction: Get list of PocketQueries.
-These will be downloaded on demand as required.
+These are zipped gpx files and will be downloaded on demand as required.
 They are compared to the database versions and not downloaded if they have not updated.

 Future:
 * I want to run this as a server, generating jobs to do such as: checking PocketQueries hourly, downloading latest versions of geocaches minutely, generating statistics on the fly as logs change, automating website interaction.